-Energy monitoring systems for IoT, IIoT, Industry 4.0
+Energy monitoring systems for IoT, IIoT, and Industry 4.0

-There is a lot of buzz around these concepts in recent years.
+There has been a lot of buzz around IoT, IIoT and Industry 4.0 in recent years.
 Fortunately, vendors want to make money, so they act instead of just talking.
-Some companies provide remote solutions, where their experts analyze data to send relevant reports.
+Some companies provide remote solutions, where their experts analyze data and send relevant reports.

 Others offer platforms with clear dashboards to help you develop their own reports and insights.
 These solutions tackle issues such as energy monitoring system, process improvement, and condition monitoring with a variety of methods.